FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 - The network frame forwarding device to which stimulus is offered and response measured [RFC2285] (Section 3.1.1).
+{::comment}

+    [MB27]: Double check

+    [VP]: Ok.
+    [MK]: Checked.
+OK.

+{:/comment}

 SUT as:

 - The collective set of network devices as a single entity to which stimulus is offered and response measured [RFC2285] (Section 3.1.2).

-[RFC2544] (Section 19) specifies a test setup with an external tester stimulating the networking system, treating it either as a single DUT, or as a system of devices, an SUT.
+Section 19 of [RFC2544] specifies a test setup with an external tester stimulating the networking system, treating it either as a single Device Under Test (DUT), or as a system of devices, a System Under Test (SUT).

-In the case of software networking, the SUT consists of not only the DUT as a software program processing frames, but also of server hardware and operating system functions, with that server hardware resources shared across all programs including the operating system.
+For software-based data-plane forwarding running on commodity x86/ARM CPUs, the SUT comprises not only the forwarding application itself, the DUT, but the entire execution environment: host hardware, firmware and kernel/hypervisor services, as well as any other software workloads that share the same CPUs, memory and I/O resources.

+{::comment}

+    [MB28]: This makes assumptions on the software architecture.
+We need to make sure this is generic enough.
+    For example, what is a server?
+Etc.
+    Does it applies to container, microservice, SF a la RFC7665, VNF a la ETSI, etc.?

+    [VP]: Ask Maciek.
+    [MK]: Rewritten it a bit to make it more generic.
+See if this helps.

+{:/comment}

+Given that the SUT is a shared multi-tenant environment, {::comment}

+    [MB29]: Such as?

+    [VP]: We should reformulate.
+Other components may differ (give few examples) but interference is general.
+    [MK]: Removed surplus text, as it is now explained in preceding paragraph.

+{:/comment}
-Given that the SUT is a shared multi-tenant environment encompassing the DUT and other components, the DUT might inadvertently experience interference from the operating system or other software operating on the same server.
+the DUT might inadvertently
+experience interference from the operating system or other software operating on the same server.

 Some of this interference can be mitigated.
-For instance, pinning DUT program threads to specific CPU cores and isolating those cores can prevent context switching.
+For instance, in multi-core CPU systems, pinning DUT program threads to specific CPU cores

+{::comment}

+    [MB30]: If many?
+Or do we assume there are always many?

+    [VP]: Reformulate.
+    [MK]: Made it explicit for this paragraph.

+{:/comment}
+and isolating those cores can prevent context switching.

 Despite taking all feasible precautions, some adverse effects may still impact